A Stronger Airforce

 GCAP: Twice the range, payload and stealth of the F-35 (ASPI)

 The GCAP is a collaboration between the UK, Japan & Italy to develop a modern fighter with twice the payload and three times the range of the F-35.
+Germany and Canada may also be involved.

 Aircraft hidden in multiple bases around Australia can provide a more survivable deterrent to hostile superpowers than slow moving frigates with limited magazines.